ExaWorks/SDK/docker/rct/README.md

 # RADICAL-EnTK

-**NOTE: this is not part of SDK CI**
+RADICAL-EnTK (Ensemble Toolkit) smoke test is included into SDK CI.

-RADICAL-EnTK (Ensemble Toolkit) uses RADICAL-Pilot and relies on such services as MongoDB and RabbitMQ to manage and control workload execution within defined workflows.
+RADICAL-EnTK uses RADICAL-Pilot and relies on such services as MongoDB and RabbitMQ to manage and control workload execution within defined workflows.
 RabbitMQ was not included into SDK container, thus we provide a recipe of how to run an EnTK application using SDK docker container (examples